xleon/xleon.github.io/_posts/2017-02-08-going-back-to-the-nineties.md

 Jekyll has a bunch of [community free themes](https://github.com/jekyll/jekyll/wiki/Themes) that you can easily install, normally forking its github repo and then setting up your own preferences on the `_config.yml` file.

-This post is not about telling you how to use Jekyll, as there are awesome tutorials out there like [this](https://jekyllrb.com/docs/quickstart/) or [this](http://jmcglone.com/guides/github-pages/). [`Readme.md` files on themes](https://github.com/johnotander/pixyll) repos are also a good source of information.
+This post is not about telling you how to use Jekyll, as there are awesome tutorials out there like [this one](https://jekyllrb.com/docs/quickstart/) or [this one](http://jmcglone.com/guides/github-pages/).
+[Readme files on theme](https://github.com/johnotander/pixyll) repos are also a good source of information.

 Hope you find this useful.